Uncategorized Archives - Parrot

 NBCMI and CCHI encourage applicants to take the practice test to be familiar with the examination format.
 You must create an account on the site to get access to the medical interpreter practice test.

-NBCMI Practice Test
+NBCMI and CCHI Practice Test

 The organization recently created its practice test to ensure smooth navigation through its oral exam.
 They clearly state that the practice test is solely made for familiarization as the mock scenarios are entirely different from the actual exam.
 Get access to credentials here.
 They also have detailed candidate handbooks that give further clarity on the written and oral exams.
 If you have questions, you could attend their monthly hourlong webinars where they have 30 minutes dedicated to Q&As.
 Keep a check on the NBCMI website for webinar announcements.